Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ## Overview

-In this lab, I built a simple IT delegation model in Active Directory.
+In this lab, I designed a simple IT delegation model in Active Directory.

-The main goal was to avoid giving all IT users full Domain Admin permissions.
-Instead, I separated IT accounts by role, created security groups, delegated only the required permissions, and tested both allowed and denied actions.
+The goal was not to give all IT users full Domain Admin permissions.
+Instead, I separated IT accounts by role, created security groups, delegated only the required permissions, and verified the results with real tests.

-This lab covers:
+The lab focuses on:

-* Daily and privileged IT account separation
+* Separating daily IT accounts from privileged IT accounts
-* Role-based security groups
+* Creating IT role-based security groups
-* RSAT / ADUC management from an IT workstation
+* Managing AD from an IT workstation using RSAT / ADUC
-* Domain join delegation
+* Delegating domain join permissions
-* Helpdesk delegation
+* Delegating Helpdesk permissions
-* IT Admin / AD Operator delegation
+* Delegating IT Admin / AD Operator permissions
-* Workstation access using Group Policy
+* Applying workstation access using Group Policy
+* Testing allowed and denied actions
-* Event Viewer and `gpresult` validation
+* Validating changes using Event Viewer and `gpresult`

 ---